 But which one?

 Step 3.
-What Are The Interest Rates For Your Loans?
+What Are Your Loan Interest Rates?

 The final step you need to take is to figure out what your interest rate is for each loan.
 This will be a percentage.
 Write this % next to each loan.